dekimir/postgres-searchbox/package/README.md

 In `examples/with-nextjs` you can `yarn && yarn dev` to get the dev. server running.
 You can see the movies page at http://locaalhost:3000/movies

-NextJS can import the `package/build/*.js` files, to keep them up to date run `yarn build:watch-swc` from a 2nd treminal.
+NextJS can import the `package/build/*.js` files, to keep them up to date run `yarn build:watch-swc` from a 2nd terminal.

 Using swc here is orders of magnitude faster than tsc.
-The downside is that it doesn't check for type correctnes.
+The downside is that it doesn't check for type correctness.

 ## Publishing to npm